 Since Orkney is a group of islands we don’t restrict our holidays to just the Mainland (the largest island of the group).
 Some of the islands we visit are linked to each other by the Churchill barriers (originally built to protect the great naval harbour of Scapa Flow) whilst others are reached by modern vehicle and passenger ferries.
 We take the short ferry ride to the islands of Rousay and Hoy as part of our ‘Orkney Adventure’ holidays - part of the fun of visiting the islands is the ferry ride through our sheltered waters, with opportunities for wildlife spotting from the boats.
 There are always seabirds and seals, but if you’re exceptionally lucky you might see a porpoise or even an Orca.

-There are often ongoing excavations in Orkney, and we include visits to these if there are any accessible during your holiday.
-The most famous is the excavation of the Neolithic site of the Ness of Brodgar (perhaps better known as ‘Orkney’s Stone Age Temple’).
-The 2014 dateare from 14th of July to the 22nd of August.
+There are often ongoing excavations in Orkney, and we include visits to these if any are accessible during your holiday.
+The most famous is the excavation of the Neolithic site of the Ness of Brodgar, situated between the Stones of Stenness and the Ring of Brodgar in the middle of the Heart of Neolithic Orkney World Heritage Site.
+If your chosen ‘Orkney Adventure’ holiday coincides with the dig season we will of course include a visit to the site as an extra in your holiday itinerary.

 Sites on the Orkney Mainland and linked South Isles